A universal compression theory for lottery ticket hypothesis and neural scaling laws: Universal Compression Theorem

 \subsection{Symmetric Functions are Compressible}

 The value of a symmetric function does not depend on the specific ordering of $\theta = (w_1, \dots, w_d)$, where each $w_i \in \mathbb{R}^m$.
 As a simple example, the joint probability distribution of $d$ i.i.d.\ random variables is symmetric in the sampled data points.
 This i.i.d.\ property underlies classical Shannon compression \citep{CoverInformationTheory}.
-In this sense, permutation symmetry can be viewed as a natural generalization of independence (see, e.g., \cite{bloem2020probabilistic}), and it is thus unsurprising that the compression of i.i.d.\ variables extends to the more general setting of permutation-symmetric variables.
-The following theorem shows that it suffices to keep track of the tensorial \emph{statistical moments} of $\theta$, an idea traceable to Newton and Lagrange \citep{blum2017fundamental}, and formalized in the fundamental theorem of symmetric polynomials (FTSP).
-The classical FTSP, however, applies only in the case $m=1$, i.e., when each $w_i \in \mathbb{R}$.
-The following version of the FTSP directly relates multivariate symmetric polynomials to their moments.
+In this sense, permutation symmetry can be viewed as a natural generalization of independence (see, e.g., \cite{bloem2020probabilistic}), and it is thus natural that the compression of i.i.d.\ variables extends to the more general setting of permutation-symmetric variables.
+The following theorem shows that it suffices to keep track of the tensorial \emph{statistical moments} of $\theta$, an idea traceable to Newton and Lagrange \citep{blum2017fundamental}.
+The following version of FTSP directly relates multivariate symmetric polynomials to their moments.